Secure Shell

 Verification ensures that SSH rekeying is correctly configured and operational on the device.

-Use show ip ssh command to show configuration details.
+Use the show ip ssh command to display the SSH configuration details.

 SSH Enabled - version 2.0